How to Fold and Display Heirloom Quilts

 Lifestyle of Love Blog Hop

 Don’t stop here!
-Check out some of the other gals joining me below in sharing their heirloom quilt decorating ideas too.
+Check out some of the other gals joining me below who are sharing their heirloom quilt decorating ideas, too.
 There’s so much inspiration!

 A Lifestyle of Love blog hop hosted by my friend Cindy over at County Road 407.